 The flower and berries on the shrub are both used in food and natural health remedies.
 Elderflower has a light and delicate flavor.
 These white flower bloom in June and July, before developing into black berry clusters.
 It is primarily used to flavor different syrups, wines and cordials.
 The berries, which have a deeper, more robust flavor, are also used in the production of Elderberry Wine.

 Is elderflower an effective herbal allergy remedy?

 Yes, elderflower is an effective herbal allergy remedies.
 According to researchers at the Maryland Medical Center, both elderflower and elderberry contain powerful phytonutrients, including antioxidants that reduce inflammation.
 Research suggests that inflammation is one trigger that can cause the body’s immune system to go into “overdrive” – exacerbating the body’s overreaction to allergens and worsening the allergy cycle.
 By reducing inflammation, elderflower helps to stop the body’s immune response before it gets out of control.
-Elderflower also works as a detoxification aid, enhancing liver function and causing the body to sweat out toxins.
+Elderflower benefits also as a detoxification aid, enhancing liver function and causing the body to sweat out toxins.

 How can I use elderflower to relieve my allergy symptoms?